Skip to content

 Use the widget when you want the lowest-effort integration.
 Use the React SDK when you need full control over the UI and session lifecycle.

-Once configured, copy the embed code snippet shown at the top of the page.
+Use the Preview to check your changes, then copy the script tag shown at the top of the page.

 Paste the snippet into your site’s HTML, before the closing </body> tag: